eventnetusa/eventnet/src/_drafts/experiential-retail-how-nyx-cosmetics-is-bringing-brick-and-mortars-back.md

       NYX Professional Makeup’s answer to this challenge plaguing all retailers is genius and brand professionals from any industry can and should take note.

+      &nbsp;

+      *For another example of NYX Professional Makeup's love for experiential marketing, take a look our [case
+      study](https://www.eventnetusa.com/work/nyx-union-square/) on the Union
+      Square Beauty+Swag Truck and Flagship Store Grand Opening produced by EventNetUSA.*
     single_image_block:
       single_image_path: /uploads/nyx-beauty-bar-experiential-retail.PNG
     double_image_block: